 This method is very particular as it only uses water and soil is never used in the cultivation process.
-Hydroponics is a very old cultivation method and it has been used since at least seventeenth century.
-The first published work about hydroponics was the 1627 book Sylva Sylvarum or ‘A Natural History’ by Francis Bacon that was printed in 1627, and it gained popularity after that.
-However, it wasn’t developed until nineteenth century, when German botanists Julius von Sachs and Wilhelm Knop developed the technique of soilless cultivation.
+Hydroponics is a very old cultivation method, and it has been used since at least the seventeenth century.
+The first published work about hydroponics was the 1627 book Sylva Sylvarum, or ‘A Natural History’ by Francis Bacon.
+It was printed in 1627, and it gained popularity after that.
+However, it wasn’t developed until the nineteenth century, when German botanists Julius von Sachs and Wilhelm Knop developed the technique of soilless cultivation.

-Hydroponics allows the plant to absorb nutrients directly without searching for nutrients through the soil.
+Hydroponics allows the plant to absorb nutrients directly without searching for them in the soil.
 This method could result in healthier and more vigorous plants.

 In addition, this method reduces soil erosion and water pollution.
-Moreover, pesticides from soil-based cultivations might pollute rivers, streams, and other water sources.
+Moreover, pesticides from soil-based cultivation might pollute rivers, streams, and other water sources.
 In short, hydroponics is also an environmentally friendly cultivation method.

-Some studies claim growing plants hydroponically are higher in fruit yield and higher plant survival rate.
+Some studies claim growing plants hydroponically produces higher fruit yields and plant survival rates.
 However, fruits cultivated in soil have a higher overall mass.

 Other research prove that hydroponic cultivation uses less water which means it could be a sustainable alternative to traditional cultivation methods.

 Furthermore, hydroponics requires fewer materials such as nutrients, fertilizers, water, and the aforementioned pesticides.